Programs

 Capacity Building Grants

-Capacity Building Grants can be used to send staff or board members to a specific workshop or conference or to engage a consultant to provide customized training to one or more organizations.
+Junior League’s Capacity Building Grants are used to send staff or board members to a specific workshop or conference or to engage a consultant to provide customized training to one or more organizations.
+Learn more about the Junior League of Springfield Capacity Building Grant Program.

 Kids in the Kitchen